 In the long-running competition for success in the oil and gas industry Marathon Oil is keeping up a steady pace.
-It has proved reserves of more than 2.1 billion barrels of oil equivalent, including 692 million barrels of synthetic oil derived from oil sands mining.
-It major focus of production is the US, in the Gulf of Mexico, Oklahoma, Texas, north Delaware and North Dakota.
+It has proved reserves of more than 1.2 million barrels of oil equivalent It major focus of production is the US: Eagle Ford in Texas, the Bakken in North Dakota, STACK and SCOOP in Oklahoma and Northern Delaware in New Mexico.
 Its areas of production outside of the US include Europe (the UK); and Africa (Equatorial Guinea, Gabon, and Libya).

 Marathon Oil is engaged in oil and gas exploration production worldwide, and LNG and methanol marketing in Equatorial Guinea.

-The company operates through two reportable operating segments: North America E&P (over 70% of total revenues), which explores for, produces, and markets crude oil and condensate, NGLs, and natural gas in the US; and International E&P (roughly 30%), which explores for, produces, and markets crude oil and condensate, NGLs, and natural gas outside of the US and produces and markets products manufactured from natural gas, such as LNG and methanol, in Equatorial Guinea.
+The company operates through two reportable operating segments: United States (approximately 90% of sales) and International (generates about 10% of sales).
+The US segment explores for, produces and markets crude oil and condensate, NGLs and natural gas in the US, while International segment explores for, produces and markets crude oil and condensate, NGLs and natural gas outside of the US as well as produces and markets products manufactured from natural gas, such as LNG and methanol, in E.G.

-Marathon Oil has oil and gas assets in Equatorial Guinea, Gabon, Kurdistan (Iraq), Libya, the UK, and the US.
-70% of revenue comes from the US.
+Headquartered in Houston, Texas, Marathon Oil has oil and gas assets in Equatorial Guinea, Gabon, Kurdistan (Iraq), Libya, the UK, and the US.
+Approximately 90% of revenue comes from the US.

 Sales and Marketing

 Marathon Oil's marketing activities include the transportation of oil and gas to market centers, the sale of commodities to third parties, and the storage of hydrocarbon products.
-In 2017, sales to Vitol and affiliates accounted for approximately 10% of the company’s total revenue.
+In 2019, sales to Marathon Petroleum Corporation, Flint Hills Resources, Valero Marketing and Supply, and Shell Trading and each of their respective affiliates, accounted for approximately 13%, 13%, 11% and 10% of the company's total revenues.